OpenGradient/Vanna-UAGP-Proposal/README.md

 	- Deliverables: Technical whitepaper, tweets, medium articles, and technical documentation.
 	- Budget: 35K

 For important milestones, we'll be authoring and publishing articles and thought pieces that outline our research, experience, and learnings as well.
+We'll also be tracking these milestones publically in a [Github Project](https://github.com/orgs/VannaLabs/projects/2) for transparency.

 <b><u>Conclusion</b></u>: